chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdeoperators.md

 ## Assembly Type

-Many PDE operators need a specification that decides to which parts of the mesh the PDEOperator is associated (e.g. cells, faces, bfaces, edges), this is prescribed via the AssemblyType.
+Many PDE operators need a specification that decides on which set of entities of the mesh (e.g. cells, faces, bfaces, edges) a PDEOperator lives and has to be assembled.
+This can be steered by the AssemblyType of ExtendableGrids.
-In other words they define on which entities the PDEOperators lives and assembles.
-Additionally, the assembly types can be used as an argument for [Finite Element Interpolations](@ref).
-The following assembly types are available.
+The AssemblyType can be also used as an argument for [Finite Element Interpolations](@ref).
+The following AssemblyTypes are available.

 | AssemblyType     | Description                                                      |
 | :--------------- | :--------------------------------------------------------------- |